magor123/interactive-tutorials/tutorials/learn-c.org/en/Recursion.md

 Recursion always consists of two main parts.
 A terminating case that indicates when the recursion will finish and a call to itself that must make progress towards the terminating case.

-For example, this function will perform multiplication by recursively adding :
+For example, this function will perform multiplication by recursively adding:

     #include <stdio.h>

     unsigned int multiply(unsigned int x, unsigned int y) {
         if (x == 1)